dmulyalin/ttp_templates/docs/ttp_templates/misc.Netbox.parse_juniper_junos_config.md

 Template to parse Juniper Junos configuration and produce data structure that is easy to work with to import data into the Netbox.

-This template requires output of `show configuration | display set` command.
+This template requires output of 'show configuration | display set' command.